HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 cybersecurity strategy for small and medium business

-The firewall is a set of programs that protects the internet from hackers and refrain them from data access through private networks.
-Users can enable firewall protection from their system settings or can install free firewall software that is available online.
-Since the majority of the businesses are working from homes and hackers are more active than before, it is best to protect the internet connections, so your relevant documents are not cracked or hacked during transferring.
+The firewall is a set of programs that protects the internet from hackers and prevents them from accessing data through private networks.
+Users can enable firewall protection from their system settings or install free firewall software available online.

 1. Ken Jenkins – Principal and Founder of EmberSec